 Finally, pack the bio-inoculant in polyethene bags of low density (50-75 µ).
-Each packet should be labelled with the product information like name of the product, type of carrier, batch number, DOM, DOE, net quantity and storage instructions etc. Each packet should be ISI (BIS) certified.
+Label each packet with the product information like name of the product, type of carrier, batch number, DOM, DOE, net quantity and storage instructions etc. Each packet should be ISI (BIS) certified.

 Inoculation into the Field

-Seed inoculation and soil inoculation are the two standard inoculation methods that are being used.
-The soil inoculation involves direct inoculation of the bio-inoculant into the sowing furrow along with the seeds.
+Seed inoculation and soil inoculation are the two standard inoculation methods that are prevalently used.
+The soil inoculation involves direct mixing of the bio-inoculant into the sowing furrow along with the seeds.
 Seed inoculation is a more popular technique that involves seed pelleting or coating with an inoculant.